|ÈVE-MAUD HUBEAUX, MEZZO-SOPRANO|

 Since 2014, Ève-Maud Hubeaux is supported by the Safran Corporate Foundation for Music.

-Cv-update: September 2019.
-Please contact the Agency, to get the most recent version of the present biography, or its short version.
+Cv-update : APRIL 2021.
+Please contact the Agency to get the most recent version of the artist's biography or its short version.